freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ### 1. Contribute to this codebase

 We have a huge codebase of the thousands of [Curriculum challenges](https://www.freecodecamp.org/learn) and [Guide articles](https://www.freecodecamp.org/guide).
-These challenges and articles make up the learning content available on the main website.
+These challenges and articles make up the learning content available on the freeCodeCamp.org's learning platform.

-#### You can help us

-##### 📖 Research, Write and Update our guide articles
+#### 📖 Research, Write and Update our guide articles

+##### What are Guide articles?

+The Guide articles aim to be short articles to get you started and familiar with these concepts before going on to read more in-depth material.

+Guide articles can be an explanation of a syntax, design pattern, what aria labels are for, or something like what the numbers mean in the top right-hand corner of your screen when at [freecodecamp.org](https://freecodecamp.org).

+You can find an [example article about HTML Elements here](./client/src/pages/html/elements/index.md).

+##### What can I write an article about?

+Front-end development (adjective form with a dash) is when you are working on the front end (noun form with no dash).
+The same goes with the back end, full stack, and many other compound terms.

+We welcome your help writing these articles.
+You don't have to be an expert in a topic to write about it—this entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.

+To help, find a `stub article` on our [Guide website](https://www.freecodecamp.org/guide), write the article, then open a pull request (PR) to replace the stub with your article.
+A [pull request](https://help.github.com/articles/about-pull-requests/) is how you'll suggest changes.
+It lets others know about your changes, review them and adopt them.

+If you can't find a stub about the topic you'd like to write about, you can open a PR that creates the stub and includes your draft article.

+**If you would like work on these, follow along these steps:**

-##### 💻 Create, Update and Fix Bugs in our curriculum challenges
+#### 💻 Create, Update and Fix Bugs in our curriculum challenges

+**[TODO]**

-##### 📚 Translate guide articles and curriculum challenges
+#### 📚 Translate guide articles and curriculum challenges

 You can help us translate our Guide articles and Curriculum challenges for a language that you speak.
 Currently we have translated versions in: